edilingblog/edilingblog.github.io/index.md

-#This should be the main page
+# This should be the main page
+Am I correct?
+> This is a quotation.